openlawteam/tribute-contracts/website/docs/tutorial/extensions/HowToCreateAnExtension.md

   // }

   /**
-   * @notice Initialises the extension to be associated with a DAO
+   * @notice Initializes the extension to be associated with a DAO
    * @dev Can only be called once
    * @param creator The DAO's creator, who will be an initial member */